Department of Entomology

 See a list of Marianna Szűcs' publications on Google Scholar.

 My lab focuses on developing, implementing and monitoring biological control of invasive weed and insect pests.
 My research integrates contemporary ecological and evolutionary theory with the aim to increase the success and safety of biological control programs by better understanding how to collect, rear and release biological control agents to maximize their establishment success, population growth, and potential to adapt and spread in novel environments.
 Experimental approaches in the lab range from laboratory and greenhouse studies to large scale common garden and field experiments, and molecular methods.
-I am the director of the BSL-2Ag quarantine facility of the department which provides the opportunity to study potential biological control agents that are not yet cleared for field release, or recent invasive species whose movement is regulated.

 Current assignment: Research 60% | Teaching 25% | Extension 15%

 I want students to succeed in my classes and enjoy the learning process.
 I promote and appreciate critical thinking and encourage students to speak up and actively engage in the class room.
 I thrive to present and discuss the latest research, novel concepts and ideas in ecology and evolution as they relate to biological control and invasive species management.
-I teach a course on biological control in odd spring semesters alternating in even years with a 1-3 credit course on eco-evolutionary dynamics in insect and plant populations.
+I teach a course on biological control in odd spring semesters alternating in even years with a seminar course on eco-evolutionary dynamics in insect and plant populations.